Tom Brady wins Super Bowl No. 7, Buccaneers beat Chiefs 31-9

 The NFL completed its 269-game season on time without any cancellations, a remarkable accomplishment that required nearly 1 million COVID-19 tests for players and team personnel.

-Due to the virus, only 25,000 mask-wearing fans attendedn, including approximately 7,500 vaccinated health care workers given free tickets by the NFL.
+Due to the virus, only 25,000 mask-wearing fans attended, including approximately 7,500 vaccinated health care workers given free tickets by the NFL.
 About 30,000 cardboard cutouts made the stadium look full.

 A streaker wearing a hot-pink onesie eluded security and slid into the end zone with 5:03 left in the game.
-Kansas City’s high-powered offense never got that far against Tampa’s ferocious defense.
+Kansas City’s high-powered offense never got that far against Tampa’s fierce defense.

 “Obviously I didn’t play the way I wanted to play,” Mahomes said.
 “What else can you say?
 All you can do is leave everything you have on the field.
 I feel like the guys did that. ...
 They beat us pretty good, the worst I’ve been beaten in a long time.”